-Short-rate shocks move the expected returns of the hybrid CCT and the long-horizon CCT in the same direction as for the basic CCT, except possibly when the maturity $\tau$ of the bonds involved in these trades is long.
+Short-rate shocks move the expected returns of the hybrid CCT and the long-horizon CCT in the same direction as for the basic CCT, except possibly when the maturity τ of the bonds involved in these trades is long.
 The effects of short-rate shocks on the hybrid CCT and the long-horizon CCT are smaller than for the corresponding basic CCTs because the shocks' effects through the BCTs work in the opposite direction.
 Consider, for example, a drop in the home short rate.
 Proposition 4.4 implies that the expected return of the basic CCT increases, but so does the expected return of the home BCT, which enters as a short position in the hybrid CCT and the long-horizon CCT.

-When the maturity $\tau$ of the bonds involved in the hybrid CCT and the long-horizon CCT goes to infinity, the effects of short-rate shocks through the BCTs offset fully those through the basic CCT.
+When the maturity τ of the bonds involved in the hybrid CCT and the long-horizon CCT goes to infinity, the effects of short-rate shocks through the BCTs offset fully those through the basic CCT.
 As a consequence, short-rate shocks have no effect on the hybrid CCT's and the long-horizon CCT's expected returns.
-The expected returns of both trades go to zero.
-These results are consistent with Lustig, Stathopoulos, and Verdelhan (2019), who find that that short rates lose their predictive power for the return of the hybrid CCT, while they predict strongly the return of the basic CCT.
-They are also consistent with Chinn and Meredith (2004), who find that UIP cannot be rejected over long horizons.
+The expected returns of both trades go to zero, and so does the difference in real yields across countries.
+The proofs of these convergence results require that the functions $\{A_j(\tau)\}{j=H,F}$ converge to finite limits, or equivalently that the eigenvalues of the matrix M have positive real parts.
+These conditions hold in the absence of demand risk, as we show in Appendix B (Lemma B.1), but do not necessarily hold with demand risk.
+They do not hold, in particular, in our estimated model in Section 5.
+Moreover, convergence results can fail to be informative about expected returns over relevant long maturities such as 10-30 years.
+We return to these issues in Sections 5.3 and 5.4.